SamuelTulach/memhv/README.md

 ## About
 This project has a single goal: to be as minimal as possible while providing a hypercall API for reading/writing an address space of any (protected) process.
 It is a standalone Microsoft Windows kernel-mode driver that can be loaded either normally or through manual mapping.

-Some parts were copied from my [Sphinx project](https://youtu.be/ocdVPpKP110), so the codebase might contain some unused defines and headers.

 ![screenshot](assets/screenshot.png)

 ## Support